BedanNjoroge/SyriaTel_Customer_Churn/README.md

 Insights from EDA:
 High international calls correlate with lower churn.
-High day minutes and charges increase churn.
+High-day minutes and charges increase churn.
 More customer service calls lead to higher churn.
-Customers with more voice mails are less likely to churn.
+Customers with more voicemails are less likely to churn.
 Recommendations:

 Promote international calls.